Home Page: Meeting Minutes

 Consider a Motion to Reconvene into Open Session.

-The Commission voted by roll call, all ayes, to return to Open Session.
+The Commission voted by roll call, all ayes, to return to Open Session (11:40).

 Consider a motion to take action, if required.

-Kufrin moved and Nelson seconded that Roberts send out letters and take action as discussed in Closed Session.
+Zacek moved and Tice seconded that Kirkland send out letters as discussed in Closed Session.
 All ayes.

-Weddig moved and Skare seconded to adjourn.
+Stayton moved and Zacek seconded to adjourn.
 All ayes.
-The meeting adjourned at 11:25 a.m.
+The meeting adjourned at 11:45 a.m.